Do you have a little one at home who’s working on shape identification? If so, this rocket made with shapes craft is perfect!

 Glue the rocket decoration piece to the bottom of the main rocket piece.

 Place the window frame in the middle of the rocket and glue it in place.
-Next, take the window and glue it in the middle of the frame.

-Place the side fins at the bottom of the rocket body and glue them to the back of it.
+Now, help your child to place the side fins at the bottom of the rocket body and glue them to the back of it.

-Glue the middle fin in the middle, bottom of the rocket base.
+Attach and glue the middle fin in the middle, bottom of the rocket base.

 Create the flame by gluing the three orange triangle flames together.
-Once assembled, glue them to the bottom and back of the rocket.

 Take the rocket you have created so far and glue it to the dried black paper you painted earlier.

-Finish the rocket by gluing the tip to the top of the rocket base.
+Finally, encourage your child to glue the tip to the top of the rocket base.

 Space Unit For Kids

-First, start off with books!
+First, start with books!
 They’re great for reading comprehension and vocabulary.
 Below are some of the most popular space books for kids.

 8 Little Planets is a fun space book for the youngest of kids.
 It has engaging rhyming words and cute illustrations!